 EssayCapital – This writing service guarantees 100% originality and that each one of their writers holds either an MA or a PhD degree.
 The service delegates requests to writers who specialize in the specific area of study and offers affordable rates with some free features like outlining and formatting.

 Reedsy – This network community of authors and publishers is an excellent way to gain access to top writers and editors.
 The site only accepts the top 1% of their applicants, offering some of the best guidance marketing content creators can find.
 Users can browse profiles, collaborate on projects and compare price quotes for free.

 Often when writers proofread their own writing, it becomes natural to read your words, as they should sound in your mind.
 Even once reading out loud, writers can miss their own mistakes.
 It’s necessary to have an outside set of eyes, or automated grammar-check to scan your work as well.

 If you have a friend or coworker who has good grammar skills, maybe they can help you out.
 Just be sure to give the process its due time before publishing.

 Some writers enjoy the editing and proofreading processes, and others do not.
 It’s definitely something a marketing content creator needs to be able to focus on, and something that will consume a decent chunk of time.
 If you are on the side of the spectrum that dreads fine-tuning your marketing content, have no fear – technology is here.

 Use the listed tips and online tools to start creating better content today.
 Once you begin seeing better impact results, you will start to increase your editing and proofreading productivity and hopefully begin enjoying the process.
 Whether you are a fan of it or not, it has to be done to achieve maximum results.

-Bio: Anna Olinger is a freelance content manager from Washington, DC.
-To learn more tips on content marketing, writing and social media follow Anna on Twitter.
+Author Bio: Anna Olinger is a freelance content manager from Washington, DC.
+For more tips on content marketing, writing and social media follow Anna on Twitter.